aaAbdulkadir/DataPortfolio/ZoomCamp/Week2/Local Airflow Ingestion/README.md

 This consists of ingesting ny taxi data into my postgres database using airflow.
-It also includes week 1 docker comopse for my postgres database and pgadmin but with the addition of the airflow network.
+It also includes week 1 docker compose for my postgres database and pgadmin but with the addition of the airflow network.

 Airflow connection with scheduled DAG